The Bitcoin Commons

 Elinor Ostrom won the 2009 Nobel Prize in Economics for proving that shared resources don't inevitably collapse into chaos or capture (Ostrom, 1990).
 Her research documented principles for governing commons without central authority across centuries of real-world examples.

-What This Provides: Proven institutional design for shared resources; evidence decentralized governance works; coordination without hierarchy.
+What This Provides.
+Proven institutional design for shared resources, evidence decentralized governance works, and coordination without hierarchy.

 Framework 2: F.A.
 Hayek - Spontaneous Order